mrprogi/dorclone/README.md

 ### 2. Install *rclone* (if needed):

-If you don't have *rclone* installed into your project's root folder, you can use the `install.ps1` script to download and install it.
+If you don't have *rclone* or *7-Zip* installed into your project's root folder, you can use the `install.ps1` script to download and install it.
 However, ensure you have downloaded the appropriate and latest version for your Windows architecture (32-bit or 64-bit) from the official *rclone* [website](https://rclone.org/downloads/).

 ### 3. Run the Backup Script: